Convert Video to GIF Online

 Why is my GIF file so large?

-Can I convert YouTube videos to GIF?
+Can I turn a YouTube link into a GIF?

-Will the GIF include sound?
+Will the GIF have sound?